 |3||Yamanote line||Shinagawa, Shibuya, Shinjuku|

 JR Hamamatsucho station has only two platforms and very simple layout.
 You cannot miss the direction.

 Tokyo Monorail Hamamatsucho station has only one track.
 The platforms are both side of track.
 One platform is for arrival and the other is for departure.
 This is very simple too.

 JR and Monorail Hamamatsucho stations have three ticket gate, north, central and south.

 Central and south gates are located on the bridge at third floor.
-Central gate is basically transfer gate to Tokyo Monorail.
-If you transfer from JR trains to Monorail, you can go through Central gate to change the trains.
+Central gate is the transfer gate to Tokyo Monorail.
+If you transfer between JR trains and Monorail, you can go through Central gate to change the trains.
 You do not need to go up and down.
 You can move at same level.

 South gate is also connected with the walkway to World Trade Center building.

 North gate is located at the north end of Hamamatsucho station and it is on the ground floor.
 If you change Toei subway lines, you can find the entrance to subway Daimon station near this gate.

 As I mentioned above, subway Daimon station is same location as Hamamatsucho station.
 You can find the entrance to Daimon station near north gate of Hamamatsucho.

 You can catch two subway line trains at Daimon station.